wwisesamples/cocos2dx-IntegrationDemo/README.md

 Notes on DirectX:

-- Install the version of DirectX SDK mentioned in [Platform Requirements](https://www.audiokinetic.com/library/edge/?source=SDK&id=reference__platform.html) of Wwise documentation.
+- Install the DirectX SDK version mentioned in Wwise's [Platform Requirements](https://www.audiokinetic.com/library/edge/?source=SDK&id=reference__platform.html).
 - Restart your Windows Explorer or reboot your machine to ensure the environment variable *DXSDK_DIR* is in effect.
 The Visual Studio project depends on this variable.

 How to build

 - Build the solution under `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.win32/IntegrationDemo-cocos2d-x.sln` with your Visual Studio.
-- Open the IntegrationDemo's Wwise project with the target Wwise version.
+- Open the IntegrationDemo's Wwise project with the compatible Wwise version.
-- Generate the SoundBanks for Windows in their default paths.
+- Generate the SoundBanks for Windows under their default path.
-- Launch the demo's executable just built.

 ### Building on Mac

 Prerequisites

-- Xcode with developer credential filled in.
+- Xcode with a developer credential.
 - Wwise SDK installed with the following component: SDK (macOS)

 How to build

 - Open `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.ios_mac/IntegrationDemo-cocos.xcodeproj` with Xcode.
 - Build the Scheme `IntegrationDemo-cocos-desktop`.
+- Open the IntegrationDemo's Wwise project with the compatible Wwise version.
-- Generate the project's SoundBank for Mac.
+- Generate the SoundBanks for Mac under their default path.
-- Run the executable.

 ### Building on iOS

 Prerequisites

-- Xcode with developer credential filled in.
+- Xcode with a developer credential.
 - Wwise SDK installed with the following component: SDK (iOS)

 How to build

-- Open `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.ios_mac/IntegrationDemo-cocos.xcodeproj` with Xcode.
+- Open `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.io`s_mac/IntegrationDemo-cocos.xcodeproj` with Xcode.
 - Build the Scheme `IntegrationDemo-cocos-mobile`.
+- Open the IntegrationDemo's Wwise project with the compatible Wwise version.
-- Generate the project's SoundBank for iOS.
+- Generate the SoundBanks for iOS under their default path.
-- Run the executable.

 ### Building on Android